GIScience/OSM-realtime-update/README.md

 4.
 	- for each task, initialise by downloading a .pbf from Geofabrik and update it using osmupdate
-	- find region by polygon: https://github.com/BikeCitizens/geofabrik-extracts
+	- find region by polygon

 ### Update algorithm for each task